- Sports Injuries

 The most common damage sustained in a sprained ankle is to the anterior talofibular ligament.
 This ligament, as the name suggests, connects the talus with the fibula bone.
 If the sprain is severe there might also be damage to the calcaneofibular ligament which connects the calcaneus or heel bone to the fibula further back towards the heel.
 This ligament only becomes injured in more severe injuries.

-In addition to the ligament damage there may also be damage to tendons, bone and other joint tissues, which is why it is important to get a professional to diagnose your ankle sprain.
-If possible an X-ray should be done, as small fractures or avulsion fractures where a tendon or ligament pulls a small piece of bone away are not uncommon.
-Osteochondral lesions or tears of the cartilage lining the top of the talus are also frequent complications of moderate to severe ankle sprains.
+In addition to the ligament damage there may also be damage to tendons, bone and other joint tissues.
+If possible an X-ray should be done, as small fractures or avulsion fractures where a tendon or ligament pulls a small piece of bone away can occur.
+Osteochondral lesions which are tears of the cartilage lining the top of the talus bone are also complications of moderate to severe injuries.

-Aim to reduce the swelling by RICE (Rest, Ice, Compression, Elevation) as soon as possible.
+Immediately first aid aims to reduce the swelling by RICE (Rest, Ice, Compression, Elevation) as soon as possible.
 Cold therapy or ice should be applied for 10 to 15 minutes every hour for the first 24 to 48 hours.
-Often professional therapists will bind the ankle tightly in a compression bandage as soon as the injury has occurred to prevent swelling, although this must be done with caution for only 10 minutes at a time to prevent starving the area of blood resulting in further injury.
+Often pitch side therapists will bind the ankle tightly in a compression bandage as soon as the injury has occurred to restrict swelling, although this must be done with caution for only 10 minutes at a time to prevent starving the area of blood resulting in further injury.

-Following the initial acute stage of a sprained ankle exercises should begin as soon as pain allows to maintain ankle mobility and build strength and co-ordination or proprioception in the ankle.
-See ankle sprain rehabilitation program for more details.
-A wobble board is an important part of rehabilitation of ankle sprains.
+Following the initial acute stage of a sprained ankle exercises should begin as soon as pain allows to maintain mobility and build strength and co-ordination or proprioception in the ankle.
+A full rehabilitation program should be undertaken which should include wobble board exercises.

-A sports injury specialist will undertake a thorough assessment of the injury so time is not wasted treating the wrong condition and hopefully any complications can be identified early on.
+A sports injury specialist will assess the injury, make an accurate diagnosis and identify any complications.
 A doctor may prescribe anti-inflammatory medication (e.g. ibuprofen) to help with pain and swelling.